Qualified business income (QBI) deduction: What is it and who qualifies?

 Getting the most from the QBI deduction starts with having the right business type, accurately tracking income and expenses, and strategically managing your taxable income around the IRS thresholds.

-- Review your business structure: Ensure your business type qualifies for the QBI deduction.
-If not, consider whether a structural change could improve your tax position, keeping in mind that the deduction is scheduled to expire on December 31, 2025.
-Long-term benefits, beyond just the QBI deduction, should guide this decision.
+- Review your business structure: Make sure your business type qualifies for the QBI deduction.
+If not, consider whether a structural change could improve your tax position.
+Long-term benefits beyond just the QBI deduction should also guide this decision.

-- Track income and expenses: Track income and expenses accurately with automated tools.
-Ramp's expense management platform automatically categorizes transactions and maintains detailed financial records, making it easier to calculate your QBI.
-You can track operating expenses separately from non-operating expenses, ensuring precise net income calculations and maintaining IRS compliance.
+- Track income and expenses: Track expenses and income accurately with automated tools.
+An expense management platform automatically categorizes transactions and maintains detailed financial records, making it easier to calculate your QBI.
+You can track operating expenses separately from non-operating expenses to support precise net income calculations and maintain IRS compliance.

 - Plan for income thresholds: If your income exceeds the IRS thresholds, implement strategies to manage your taxable income.
 Examples include contributing to retirement plans, prepaying deductible expenses, or deferring income to a subsequent year.

-This is a snapshot of how automation transforms expense management:
+Here’s a snapshot of how Ramp's automation transforms expense management:

 Automation feature | How it works | Example | Benefits |